Mike Josef: Political career

 From 2011 to 2016, Josef worked as organizing secretary at the German Trade Union Federation (DGB).
 In addition, he was a city councilor in Frankfurt am Main from 2011 and chairman of the SPD subdistrict of Frankfurt am Main from 2013, and later also SPD parliamentary group chairman in the city council.
 In 2016, the city council elected him as a full-time city councilor.
 He took over as head of the Department of Planning and Housing.
 Since 2021, he has been the department head for planning, housing and sports.

 After Peter Feldmann was voted out of office on 6 November 2022, Josef ran for the SPD in the election for Lord Mayor of the City of Frankfurt am Main.
 On 26 March 2023, he was elected in the second round of voting; in the runoff, he prevailed against Uwe Becker (CDU).
 Voter turnout was 35.4 percent.
 During the election campaign, Josef had called for higher investment in schools and housing, as well as an energy assistance fund to provide relief for those affected by high energy costs.
 This could be financed by the record revenues from the trade tax.
 Josef calls for "tough action" against drug dealers, including more police officers on the streets.
-Frankfurt am Main is currently taking in too many addicts from southern Germany.
+According to him, it is evident that Frankfurt am Main is currently taking in too many addicts from southern Germany.
 A weapons ban zone and more video surveillance are also intended to ensure greater internal security.
 Josef also wants to take action against the "littering of public space," among other things by imposing noticeable penalties.